Macros

 A simple human readable display name.

 The key to look up the display-name text in the localization bundles.
 Optional.
-(See also Localization of Schemas)
+Visit Schema localization for more details.

 description